Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 }

-styles() {
+generateStyles() {

-const styles = document.createElement('style')
+const styles = new CSSStyleSheet();

-div {
+:host {

-background: ${this.backgroundColor};
+background: ${this.colors['bg-color']};

-color: ${this.textColor};
+color: ${this.colors['text-color']};

 padding: 0.3rem;